top of page

 Conclusion for Genesis 1 v1, The “beginning”.

-Apparently flawed interpretations of two scripture verses that are key to properly understanding the Genesis 1 account were uncovered and correctly revised using explanations that use accurate Hebrew word meanings and observational science.
-They cleared up important roadblocks to the agreement between modern astronomy with biblical scripture:
+Apparently flawed interpretations for the Exodus 20:11 and Genesis 1:14-16 scripture verses that are key to properly understanding the Genesis 1 account were uncovered and correctly revised.
+The new interpretations that use correct Hebrew word meanings and trustworthy observational science cleared up important roadblocks to the agreement between modern astronomy and biblical scripture.
+So, astronomical events in the “beginning” that occurred before Earth’s 1st Day need not conflict with scripture.

-So the claim by conventional scientists that modern astronomy has disproved the biblical creation account shows a lack of detailed understanding of the Genesis 1 record and the interpretations of certain scripture verses that parallel the discoveries of modern astronomy, and that Big Bang cosmology has many conjectural features that are not supported by observational discoveries.
+The claim by conventional scientists that modern astronomy has “disproved” the Genesis 1 creation account shows a lack of its understanding and of the correct meanings for Exodus 20:11 and Genesis 1:14-16.
+Also, the many described conjectural features of Big Bang cosmology that are not supported by observational discoveries are validly not used for evaluation of scriptural accuracy.

-This Genesis 1 creation account continues in the Genesis 1: Creation, The Six Days commentary for vv2-31 where God transformed the barren planet earth into a habitat with life.
+Commentary coverage for Genesis 1 continues with Genesis 1: Creation, The Six Days for vv2-31 where God transformed the barren planet earth into a habitat with life.

 Click on active links to read internet references: